-FoxDog Farm is a family owned farm growing vegetables, herbs, and flowers in the organic tradition.
+FoxDog Farm is a family owned farm which grew and sold vegetables, herbs, and flowers until 2017 in the organic tradition.
+We now sell Nigerian Dwarf Goats.
 If you live near Kingston WA you might see us working as you drive by (we are on Miller Bay Rd, about 1/4 mi. south of Kountry Korner).

 The farm began as a dream.
 When Rikke Giles (see below) lived in England for several years back in the 1980s and early 1990s she became attuned to both the organic food movement and the horrible conditions under which factory farming of meat and milk animals takes place in the UK, Europe and the United States.
 She dreamed of being able to raise her own wholesome food with respect for the environment, the plants, and the animals that provide that food.
 Starting a farm, a huge step in reality, began with small steps such as growing herbs, vegetables and even corn in pots on the balcony of her flat in Philadelphia.
 Eventually she moved back home to the Pacific Northwest and obtained a bit of land.
 That bit of land, with much hard work by both Rikke and her partner, Randy Wagner, has become FoxDog Farm.